JuliaLang/www_old.julialang.org/soc/ideas-page.md

 **Expected Results**: An interface to the Sundials ARKODE methods in Sundials.jl.

-## Tools for Global Sensitivity Analysis
+## Tools for global sensitivity analysis

 Global Sensitivity Analysis is a popular tool to assess the affect that parameters have on a differential equation model.
 Global Sensitivity Analysis tools can be much more efficient than Local Sensitivity Analysis tools, and give a better view of how parameters affect the model in a more general sense.
 Julia currently has an implemention Local Sensitivity Analysis, but there is no method for Global Sensitivity Analysis.
 The goal of this project would be to implement methods like the Morris method in [DiffEqSensitivity.jl](https://github.com/JuliaDiffEq/DiffEqSensitivity.jl) which can be used with any differential equation solver on the common interface.

 **Expected Results**: Efficient functions for performing Global Sensitivity Analysis.

-## Machine Learning for Parameter Estimation of Differential Equation Models
+## Machine learning for parameter estimation of differential equation models

 Machine learning has become a popular tool for understanding data, but scientists typically want to use this data to better understand their differential equation-based models.
 The intersection between these two fields is parameter estimation.
 This is the idea of using techniques from machine learning in order to identify the values for model parameters from data.
 Currently, [DiffEqParamEstim.jl](https://github.com/JuliaDiffEq/DiffEqParamEstim.jl) shows how to link the differential equation solvers with the optimization packages for parameter estimation, but no link to machine learning tools have been created.
 The tools are all in place for this pairing between JuliaDiffEq and JuliaML.

 **Expected Results**: Modular tools for using JuliaML's libraries for parameter estimation of differential equations.

-## Bayesian Estimation using Stan.jl for Parameters of Differential Equations.
+## Bayesian estimation using Stan.jl for parameters of differential equations

 Bayesian estimation of parameters for differential equations is a popular technique since this outputs probability distributions for the underlying parameters.
 Julia's `ParameterizedFunction` makes it easy to solve differential equations with explicit parameters, and holds enough information to be used with [Stan.jl](https://github.com/goedman/Stan.jl).
 The purpose for this project is to create a function in [DiffEqParamEstim.jl](https://github.com/JuliaDiffEq/DiffEqParamEstim.jl) which translates the saved information of the model definition in a `ParameterizedFunction` to automatically write the input to Stan.jl, and tools for tweaking the inputs.

 **Expected Results**: A function which takes in a `ParameterizedFunction` and performs parameter estimation using Stan.jl

-## Discretizations of Partial Differential Equations
+## Discretizations of partial differential equations

 One of the major uses for differential equations solvers is for partial differential equations (PDEs).
 PDEs are solved by discretizing to create ODEs which are then solved using ODE solvers.
 However, in many cases a good understanding of the PDEs are required to perform this discretization and minimize the error.
 The purpose of this project is to produce a library with common PDE discretizations to make it easier for users to solve common PDEs.

 **Expected Results**: A production-quality PDE solver package for some common PDEs.

-## Solving PDEs Discretized via Spectral Methods
+## Solving partial differential equations discretized via spectral methods

 [ApproxFun.jl](https://github.com/JuliaApproximation/ApproxFun.jl) provides tools which can discretize many partial differential equations using spectral methods which have exponential convergence and thus low error.
 However, to solve time-dependent problems, these tools have to be paired with ODE solvers.
 While a fixed-basis discretization is currently able to be solved, it is more efficient to allow the spectral methods to adapt the basis as necessary for error control.
 However, this means that the differential equation must be solved where the input is not an array, but a nontrivial Julia-defined type.
 The goal would be to extend [OrdinaryDiffEq.jl](https://github.com/JuliaDiffEq/OrdinaryDiffEq.jl) to be able to directly handle `Fun` types.

 **Expected Results**: Native support in OrdinaryDiffEq.jl for ODEs defined on ApproxFun.jl `Fun`s.

-## Improved Plotting for Differential Equations
+## Improved plotting for differential equations

 Plotting is a fundamental tool for analyzing the numerical solutions to differential equations.
 The plotting functionality in JuliaDiffEq is provided by plot recipes to [Plots.jl](https://github.com/tbreloff/Plots.jl) which create plots directly from the differential equation solution types.
 However, this functionality is currently limited.
 Some goals for this project would be: